crowdwave/youvalidateme/README.md

 ## Warning - don't connect this to the public Internet!

-This server is not secure and should not be connected to the public Internet.
+This server is not designed for security and should not be connected to the public Internet.
 It is intended to be used on a private network or on a local server.

 ## Why must youvalidateme be started with sudo?